Marketing and Monetization Models of Mobile Apps

 Like Freemium model, the paywall business model (basically used for subscriptions) allows users to view preset amount of content.
 But unlike freemium model it focuses on content, not features.
 Paywalls allows an app user to view a fixed amount of content for free and then entices them by prompting messages of ‘sign up’ for a paid subscription to view or read more content.
 It’s this offering makes Paywalls best suitable for service focused apps and allows brands to earn revenue on a frequent basis.

-In-app purchases that lets users sell physical or virtual goods in app.
+In-app purchases that let users sell physical or virtual goods in an app.
 In a nutshell, this app monetization strategy involves selling physical or virtual goods within your app, and then retaining the profits.
-Retaining profit through this business model is not so popular and include a wide range of consumer products such as clothes, shoes and accessories.
+Retaining profit through this business model is not so popular and include a wide range of consumer products such as clothes, shoes, and accessories.
 However, in-app purchases can also be virtual goods like extra lives or in-game currency.

 MeetMe, a popular social app has incorporated in-app purchases in their app.
 It’s free to download and let users browse profiles, connect with people through chatting.
 To enhance their visibility and gain new ways to interact with people, users can purchase credits that is incorporated through in-app purchase business model.
 The app’s purchase model is profitable because the app is able to clearly highlight the benefits of in-app currency.

-Similar to in-app advertising, in freemium model too the app offered free to users.
+Similar to in-app advertising, in the freemium model too, the app offered free to users.
 But certain features are incentivized and charge money to be unlocked.
-That means, users can download app for free and gets access to app’s basic functionalities, but need to pay for getting advance features.
-The goal of this model is to give users preview of your app and engage them through your basic features so that they willingly pick your app’s additional premium features.
+That means, users can download the app for free and gets access to app’s basic functionalities.
+But need to pay for getting advance features.
+The goal of this model is to give users a preview of your app and engage them through your basic features so that they willingly pick your app’s additional premium features.

-Angry Birds is a suitable example of this business model.
+Angry Birds, is a suitable example of this business model.
 The app keeps certain features hidden like being able to juice up your bird, additional levels, etc. and can unlock those features by paying a small fee.
-However, the success of this model depends on the user engagement with the app.
-Once app becomes successful in engaging users, then users will pay initial price for premium features without any hesitation.
+However, the success of this model depends upon the user’s engagement with the app.
+Once the app becomes successful in engaging users, then users will pay an initial price for premium features without any hesitation.

-One of the newest entrant in the mobile space is Sponsorship business model for incentivized advertising.
+One of the newest entrants in the mobile space is the Sponsorship Business model for incentivized advertising.
 Through this business model, you make brands and agencies pay and become part of an incentive system.
 In other words, you integrate advertising into your app to augment your app’s ability to engage users.
 Sponsorship model requires partnering with other advertisers, who reward your users for completing certain in-app actions.
 As your app earns money by taking a share of the revenue from redeemed rewards.

-To choose a right monetization business model you don’t need to follow what others have done before.
-In the above discussed monetization models, we have highlighted the standard business models that brands are using to generate revenue and value from their app.
+To choose the right mobile app marketing and monetization model, you don’t need to follow what others have done before.
+In the above-discussed monetization models, we have highlighted the standard business models that brands are using to generate revenue and value from their app.
 But, it’s always recommended to adapt and iterate app monetization strategy as per your app requirement to make it correctly work for your app.